 Until then: Stay strong.
 Stay safe.
-Stay home.
 And try to spread some hope and kindness around.

 Friends dropped off flowers to the ladies of my church on Good Friday.
 Yes, we practiced social distancing, but blooming flowers are a spot of happiness.

-Do you some inspiration?
+Do you need some inspiration while navigating the new normal?
 Check out this post.